| Sharing the trail

 person knew basically how horses behave, but these days most people

+think horses are oversized dogs that can be ridden.
 Put in a nutshell-- horses are afraid of everything.
 Wild horses

 stayed alive by running first and asking questions later.
 If they are

+trapped, they will fight.
 With patient training, we help our horses overcome their natural

 tendencies, but we can never fully desensitize them to everything.
 I